- Anemone bleaching on juvenile anemonefish metabolic rate

 BOAT NOISE POLLUTION

-In collaboration with Sophie Nedelec, Andy Radford and Steve Simpson from the Universities of Bristol and Exeter in the UK, we are investigating the effects of boat noise pollution on development, physiology and behaviour and whether marine organisms can habituate to boat noise.
+In collaboration with Sophie Nedelec, Andy Radford and Steve Simpson from the Universities of Bristol and Exeter in the UK, we investigated the effects of boat noise pollution on development, physiology and behaviour and whether marine organisms can habituate to boat noise.

 - Embryonic development in the opistobranch, Stylocheilus striatus.